RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 ```
 A substantial amount of time will be required to improve such client-side HTML code.
 Let us see an example from the above [code](https://circuits4you.com/2018/11/20/web-server-on-esp32-how-to-update-and-display-sensor-values/) how AJAX works:
 In the webpage (client side), there is a [Span HTML tag](https://www.w3schools.com/tags/tag_span.asp) with *id="ADCValue"*.
 The value in this span
-element, which initially is 0, will be updated using AJAX and the new data from the sensor.
+element, which initially is 0, will be updated using AJAX with the new data from the sensor.

 ```cpp
 <h1>Sensor Value:<span id="ADCValue">0</span></h1><br>
 ```
 The Javascript code is the following.
 The top code simply specifies that every 2 s (given in milliseconds), the function *getData()* should be called.
 Such function makes an XMLHttpRequest (a key AJAX object), and will send *GET* request to the server, named *readADC*.
-Once the server replies and sends a value, the code will take the reply (*this.responseText*) and it will use it as HTML in the Spane
+Once the server replies and sends a value, the code will take the reply (*this.responseText*) and it will use it in the Span
 element with id="ADCValue" (*document.getElementById("ADCValue").innerHTML*).

 ```javascript